Before

 DRT procedural update changes timeline assumptions

-Colrows approach
+Colrows

-Semantic graph updated once — agent inherits immediately
+Semantic graph updated once, agent inherits immediately

 When a regulatory change occurs, the Colrows graph is updated at the node and relationship level.
-Every subsequent evaluation — that day, that hour — automatically reflects the new regulatory reality.
+Every subsequent evaluation - that day, that hour - reflects the new reality.
 No retraining cycle.
 No lag.
 No silent miscalibration compounding across a portfolio.

-05
+05 · Explainability

-In asset reconstruction, a valuation that cannot be explained is a valuation that cannot be defended — to an investment committee, to a regulator, or to a counterparty challenging the bid.
+In asset reconstruction, a valuation that cannot be explained is a valuation that cannot be defended - to an investment committee, to a regulator, or to a counterparty challenging the bid.
 Explainability is not a nice-to-have.
 It is a governance requirement.
+The Colrows agent produces structured reasoning outputs alongside every valuation.

 Sample account evaluation output